Toronto Raptors: 1999–2002: Success during the Vince Carter era

 During the 1999 NBA draft, believing that the Raptors still lacked a strong frontcourt presence, Grunwald traded first-round draft pick Jonathan Bender for a power forward, Antonio Davis of the Indiana Pacers.
-Davis quickly entered the Raptors starting lineup and he would develop into an All-Star in the coming years.
+Davis quickly entered the Raptors starting line-up and he would develop into an All-Star in the coming years.
 Conversely, Bender would only play nine seasons and would be out of the league by age 29.
 In the backcourt, Carter, Christie, and Dell Curry played at the shooting guard position and Alvin Williams and Muggsy Bogues at point guard.
 The rotation of Davis, Oakley, and Willis in the frontcourt and Carter's and McGrady's improvement helped the team make its first-ever playoff appearance, fulfilling a promise Carter had made to fans in the previous season.
-Lacking significant post-season experience, Toronto was defeated 3–0 by the New York Knicks in the first round.
+Lacking significant postseason experience, Toronto was defeated 3–0 by the New York Knicks in the first round.
 Nonetheless, team improvements and the rise of Carter—who emphatically won the 2000 NBA Slam Dunk Contest—attracted many fans around Toronto, many of whom were previously not basketball fans.
 The season was also the first full year played at the Air Canada Centre, after having played four years at the cavernous SkyDome, which was better suited to baseball and Canadian football.
 Overall, the Raptors concluded the season with a 45–37 record.

 Still, playoff failures and Butch Carter's media altercations surrounding Camby led Grunwald to replace Carter prior to the 2000–01 season with Lenny Wilkens, a Hall of Fame coach and player with more than 30 years of coaching experience.
 The team roster was also largely revamped, including the signing of veteran playmaker Mark Jackson on a four-year contract.
 When Alvin Williams later emerged as a clutch performer, Jackson was traded to allow Williams more playing time.
 In the 2000 off-season, free-agent McGrady opted to leave the Raptors in a sign-and-trade deal worth $67.5 million over six years, while giving a conditional draft pick as part of the agreement to the Orlando Magic for a first-round draft pick.